To help you survive the winter months, I’m sharing how I manage seasonal depression. Keep your mood from getting gloomy, too!

 Obviously, we’re all going to still have “bad days” now and then – seasonal depression aside.
 Life’s stresses, hormones and a multitude of other things make that pretty much a guarantee.
 But, at the very least, we can all make wintertime a bit less miserable by taking a few relatively easy steps.

 Yes, to keep seasonal depression at bay you’re going to have to consciously put in a little work…but nothing too over the top or tricky.
-To learn about all the ways I’m working to better managing my mood this winter, keep reading below!
+I promise!!

 Aha there, the most obvious tip that I guarantee you saw coming a mile away.
 Manage seasonal depression by maintaining an exercise routine.
 Genius idea, right?